prowler-cloud/prowler/docs/tutorials/reporting.md

 ### CSV

-CSV format has a set of common columns for all the providers.
-The common columns are the following:
+The CSV format has a common format for all the providers.
+The following are the available columns:

 - AUTH_METHOD
 - TIMESTAMP